-Some cops lie in the police report or during an arrest.
-Sometimes, it is not a lie but other improper conduct, like a search without permission or reasonable cause, use or force or undue pressure to get consent, or bias, such as racism, etc. If you believe that the police officer lied in his police report or did something else improper, during your investigation for a crime in Los Angeles, you can bring up the police officer’s bad behavior in court to get a good deal, a dismissal, or an acquittal.
+Unfortunately, some cops lie in the police report or during an arrest.
+Sometimes, it is not a lie but other improper conduct, like a search without permission or reasonable cause, use of excessive force or undue pressure to get consent, or bias, such as racism, etc. If you believe that the police officer lied in his police report or did something else improper, during your investigation for a crime in Los Angeles, you can bring up the results of the Pitchess motion to the judge or prosecutor to get a good deal, a dismissal, or an acquittal.
 For example, if you have evidence of police lying, you can bring it up to the prosecutor to get a dismissal.
 Or if the evidence against you is strong, you can get a better deal from a judge or a prosecutor instead of going to trial.
 Or if you go to trial, the jury can acquit you based on the police officer’s bad behavior.
 Often, it is not easy to get that evidence of a lie and you will need a criminal defense lawyer to help you fight your criminal case.
-Here we explain how.
 Los Angeles Criminal Defense and DUI Attorney Alex Andryuschenko will help you do that.